 Switzerland and the European Union have linked their trading systems for C02-equivalent emission allowances.
 This helps reduce greenhouse gas emissions in the most cost-effective way.
-The EU aims to link up with other emissions trading systems in order to create a global carbon market.
-Its own system is the largest market for emission allowances worldwide, which makes it key to the fight against climate change.
+The EU’s emissions trading system (EU ETS) is the largest market for emission allowances worldwide, which makes it key to the fight against climate change.

 Emissions trading is about trading in certificates that entitle the holder to emit a certain amount of CO2.
 They can be allocated or traded, which effectively puts a price on emissions.
 The goal is to give carbon-intensive factories, power plants and the aviation sector an incentive to reduce their emissions.

-The EU's emissions trading system (EU ETS) was set up in 2005.
+The EU ETS was set up in 2005.
 It covers the stationary energy sector such as carbon-intensive factories and fossil fuel power plants and, since 2012, the aviation sector.
 In 2013 Switzerland started its own ETS, which was only compulsory for the stationary energy sector.
 Now that it has been linked to the EU's system, the Swiss ETS also includes the aviation sector and fossil fuel power plants.

 Swiss companies gain access to the European market

-Negotiations on linking the Swiss and EU ETS began in 2011.
-The resulting agreement strengthens emissions trading as a key climate policy instrument as well as Switzerland's carbon market.
+In January 2016, Switzerland and the EU concluded negotiations on linking their emissions trading systems.
+The agreement entered into force on 1 January 2020.
+The agreement strengthens emissions trading as a key climate policy instrument as well as Switzerland's carbon market.
 It means that Swiss and European emission allowances are mutually recognised, and it gives Swiss companies access to the much larger EU emissions trading market.
 Linking the two ETS is also expected to align the price of emission allowances, which will level the playing field for Swiss and European companies.
-The EU ETS is seeking to expand and link up with carbon trading systems in other countries as well.
-Its aim is to contribute to a liquid market for emissions trading worldwide, stabilise the price of carbon allowances, and lead to a global reduction of greenhouse gases in a cost-effective manner.

 Emissions trading: combating climate change